svbaelen/cowkit/README.md

 bibliography rebuilds).
 If still too slow, uncomment sections/chapters etc.

 With the `watcher` utility you can update this at runtime.

+## Caveats and known limitations

+### HTML output

+- browser auto-reload after rebuild is based on [LiveJS](https://livejs.com/), however, sometimes a manual refresh is necessary on the browser tab to re-initialize this script.
+This seems to occur on layout changes (not always).
+Need to inspect!

 ## Development